 7 Days / 6 Nights

 Day by Day

 Ride from Tafi del Valle in the majestic “holy valley” to a tutorial on local wine in Cafayate.
 Get to grips with the traditional BBQ asado, empanadas and other delicacies.

-Bathe in barrels of bubbling waters spiked with cabernet at a wine spa.
 Cycle past some of the region's oldest and newest vines on your way to the charming Colonial town of San Carlos.
 Spend the afternoon exploring Cafayate’s colonial streets, artisan shops and numerous wine cellars.

-Challenge yourself to a Century Ride through the incredible landscapes of Route 68.
-Hit the pavement in Salta with a guided tour from a long time friend.
+Bike through the incredible landscapes of Route 68 and hit the pavement in Salta with a guided tour from a long time friend.

 Experience the quiet surroundings of “Salta the Beautiful” in the foothills of the Andes mountains.
 Lunch in a 300-year old former Jesuit home.